How To Deal With Pesky Blanket & Rug Wreckers

 They might not be used to wearing a blanket

 One reason your horse might be a rug wrecker is that they’re simply not used to wearing a blanket.
-It can take a little time for them to get used to suddenly having an extra layer, so it’s worth persevering with for a little while to see if they become accustomed to wearing one.
+It can take a little time for them to get used to suddenly having an extra layer.
+It’s worth persevering with for a little while to see if they become accustomed to wearing one.

 Is your horse bored?